AIRPORT ADMIN RTI DISCLOSURE

 Process of decision making Identify key decision making points

-Final Decision making Authority: Principal Commissioner of Cusotms (AP & ACC)
+Final Decision making Authority : Principal Commissioner of Customs (AP & ACC)

 Related Provisions, Acts, Rules etc.: As mentioned in (ii) above.